GEOS Utilities

 - Returns:

-the new coordinates of the matrix in the basis B’.
+The new coordinates of the matrix in the basis B’.

 - Return type: